vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

       signing-region = "us-east-1"
     }
   }

+  # true if you want to enable manual review for soft errors
+  manual-batch-review-enabled = true
 }

 # Akka settings, these should not need to be modified unless you know akka http really well.